Vitalizful/Py-Rex/README.md

 - you can also use the parallelization in order to shorten the processing time (change -P20 with the amout of CPU core available to you) :

 find data/your_folder_path/ -type f -print0 | xargs -0 -n1 -P20 python transfert_CRdataToJson.py --directory config_recist --cr

+Py-Rex comes with a normalization system you can adapt to your extraction thanks to the var_rules file.